whyboris/utilitarianism.net/README.md

 **Thank you** to supporting libraries that make the process of building better:

-- [theme/ananke](https://github.com/theNewDynamic/gohugo-theme-ananke) for helping set up this Hugo project
+- [theme/ananke](https://github.com/theNewDynamic/gohugo-theme-ananke) for being the starting theme of this Hugo project
-- [just](https://github.com/casey/just) for handle building scripts
+- [just](https://github.com/casey/just) for handling building scripts
 - [fdir](https://github.com/thecodrr/fdir) for the fastest way to crawl a directory
 - [bestzip](https://github.com/nfriedly/node-bestzip) for zipping the finished files into one
 - [serve](https://github.com/vercel/serve) for previewing the final build